 Step 4: Calibrate the RFID System

 Calibrating an RFID system is a critical step in ensuring its optimal performance and accuracy.
 RFID (Radio Frequency Identification) technology relies on electromagnetic fields to automatically identify and track tags attached to objects.
 Proper calibration involves adjusting the system’s power levels, frequency, and other parameters according to the manufacturer’s guidelines.
 This process helps to minimize interference, maximize read range, and ensure reliable data capture.
-By carefully calibrating your RFID system, you can achieve consistent and accurate results, which are essential for applications ranging from inventory management to access control.

 To calibrate the RFID system, follow these steps: